liuhuigmail/GrowingBugRepository/README.md

 | Math            | commons-math               |      106       | 1-106               | None                    |
 | Mockito         | mockito                    |       38       | 1-38                | None                    |
 | Time            | joda-time                  |       26       | 1-20,22-27          | 21                      |

+## Copyright
+Notably, this bug repository is based on the well-known Defects4J https://github.com/rjust/defects4j.
+We reuse its source code as well as the bugs in Defects4J.
+Currently, we also reuse its APIs (but no guarantee that such APIs would not be changed in the near future).
+The major difference is that we implement BugBuilder proposed by Jiang et al. [1], and leverage it to extract concise patches fully automatically whereas Defects4J depends on human experts to exclude bug-irrelevant changes from patches.
+As a result, our repository keeps growing automatically.

 Under MIT License, you are free to use, modify, and distribute this repository with proper reference/citation.